kubernetes/kubernetes/docs/design/selector-generation.md

 # Cross Version Compat

-`v1beta1` will not have a `job.spec.noAutoSelector` and will not provide a default selector.
+`v1beta1` will not have a `job.spec.manualSelector` and will not provide a default selector.

-Conversion from v1beta1 to v1 will use the user-provided selector and set `job.spec.noAutoSelector=true`.
+Conversion from v1beta1 to v1 will use the user-provided selector and set `job.spec.manualSelector=true`.

 # Future Work